flo2theO/Samsung-Galaxy-S7/README.md

 * you point the finger at me for messing up your device, I will laugh at you.
 */

+Currently in development not suitable as a daily driver

+what does not work:
+- OTA Update
+- volte

+Issues:
+Google Maps GPS and Traffic Data
+Browser (err_name_not_resolved)

 Contributors:

 rINanDO